joinpursuit/AC_4_Web/units/react/lessons/react_fullstack/react_fullstack.md

 # Express, Postgres, and React

+### Resources
+* [Create React App with Express backend](https://daveceddia.com/create-react-app-express-backend/) - Don't rely on this for everything.
+He doesn't use SQL servers - instead, he just sends some boilerplate JSON.
+But this is the idea, and it's a great starting point.

 Today, we'll finally be building a full stack app, tip to toe.
 This is a little scary and a little difficult to get your head around at first - it is for everyone.
 Bear with us, brush up on your SQL and Express, and don't forget React - we'll be bringing all of that knowledge to bear today.

 ## Postgres issues?